Kong/docs.konghq.com/app/gateway/2.6.x/configure/auth/service-directory-mapping.md

 *  If using HTTP instead of HTTPS, cookie_secure must be manually set to false.
 *  If using different domains for the Admin API and Kong Manager, cookie_samesite must be set to off.
 Learn more about these properties in [_Session Security in Kong Manager_](/gateway/{{page.kong_version}}/configure/auth/kong-manager/sessions), and see [_example configurations_](/gateway/{{page.kong_version}}/configure/auth/kong-manager/sessions/#example-configurations).

-### Step 4: Configure LDAP Authentication for Kong Manager
+## Configure LDAP Authentication for Kong Manager

 Configure LDAP Authentication for Kong Manager with the following properties.
 Note the attribute variables are defined below: